EDUCBA Logo

 Each table contains a collection of Columns Families.
 These Columns are not part of the schema.

 HBase has Dynamic Columns.
-Different cells can have other columns because column names are encoded inside the cells.
+Cells within the database can have other columns because they encode the column names internally.

 Column Qualifier: Column name is known as the Column qualifier.